11 Jul Short Story: Red Snowballs

 Later that evening, Tommy lay on his bed with his papa beside him.
-From his back he looked up at the ceiling and the underside of a book that his papa was reading, each character claiming a distinct voice as the words spilled out quickly and with a rhythm like a roller coaster running down the tracks, gaining speed.
+From his back he looked up at the ceiling and the underside of a book that his papa was reading.
+Every character in the story sounded different as Papa read faster and faster, like a roller coaster running down the tracks, gaining speed.

 After the story, his papa and Tommy usually talked about their day.
-Tommy would share something about school and his papa would share something—often times magical—that happened in his medical practice.
-When the talking was done and papa suspected that Tommy was drifting off to sleep, his son asked a question that started them into a brand new conversation.
+Tommy would share something about school and his papa would share something—and it often sounded like magic—that happened in his medical practice.
+When the talking was done and Papa suspected that Tommy was drifting off to sleep, his son asked a question that started them into a brand-new conversation.

 “In a way, yes, I suppose you could call it a disease.
 But usually a small one that goes away quickly.”

-Tommy looked like he wanted to ask the next question but was having trouble putting it into words.
+Tommy looked like he wanted to ask the next question, but he had trouble putting it into words.

 “Why do you ask son?”

 “You know my friend Gretchen?
 She has a disease.”

 “I’m sorry to hear that,” his papa said, sliding down next to Tommy.
 “Did she say what kind of disease?”